wnfldchen/peaks/README.md

 rs823152 rs1772143 rs7418300
 ```
 Notice in the example how `rs78904023` does not appear when `--find-rep` is set because it did not replicate.
+If the flag `--find-rev` is set, the search will also output the clusters which did not match any query and
+also requires the chromosome which all the queries are in to be specified.

 # More options